leonid-pishchulin/poseval/README.md

 ## Evaluation (server)

 In order to evaluate using evaluation server, zip your directory containing json prediction files and submit at https://posetrack.net.
-Shortly you will receive an email containing evaluation results.
+Shortly you will receive an email containing evaluation results. **Prior to submitting your results to evaluation server, make sure you are able to evaluate locally on val set to avoid issues due to incorrect formatting of predictions.**

 ## References